 Phillips 66’s cash flow

-Phillips 66 also spent $0.3 billion on stock repurchases in the first quarter.
-The company funded the requirement primarily by drawing down its cash reserves, which resulted in a decline in its cash balance.
-PSX’s cash balance fell from $3.1 billion at the beginning of the first quarter to $1.3 billion at the end of the first quarter.
+Phillips 66 spent ~$4.6 billion to repurchase stock.
+The company could repurchase stock by utilizing the cash flow surplus and cash reserves.
+There was a marginal decline in Phillips 66’s cash reserves.
+The company’s cash balance fell from $3.1 billion at the beginning of 2018 to $3.0 billion at the end of the year.

 What does Phillips 66’s cash flow analysis show?